AlexSwensen/guild-wars-2-tracker/README.md

 - To make my life (and others, hopefully) a little more convenient.
 - To show off the awesome work that the guys over at the Ionic Framework Team have done.

-The app is currently in a sate of development.
+The app is currently in an early state of development.
 I will update the readme as things progress.
 I aim to have a working proof of concept before wintersday.